mavropalias/icon-of-com/content/blog/how-to-setup-a-jupyter-notebook-ubuntu-server/index.md

 ## Install Jupyter Notebook

-The recommended way of installing Jupyter Notebook is via [Anaconda](https://www.anaconda.com/downloads)--if you already have it installed, then you also have Jupyter installed.
+The recommended way to install Jupyter Notebook is via [Anaconda](https://www.anaconda.com/downloads)--if you already have it installed, then you also have Jupyter installed.
 See the [official instructions](https://jupyter.org/install) for help.

 ## Configure Jupyter Notebook to allow remote connections